lalelisealstad/data-job-dash/README.md

 Cloud deployment:
 Using github actions, deployment specified in cloudrun.yml file

-### Develop to-do:
-- deploy to gcp cloud run using github actions
-- readme description of deployment

 ### Develop improvements:
 - split filters into seperate callbacks and store data in dcc for faster callbacks filters